Free hosting for free people.

 The gaming platform: games.tuxfamily.net

 TuxFamily.org hosts several game servers on games.tuxfamily.net, and makes them available to everybody on the Internet.
 It's a meeting point for people who play free games on the Internet.
-Most well-known free games are available.
-You can have some statistics on the main page.

 The IRC server: irc.tuxfamily.org